 If you’re planning a move to the UAE, understanding the Dubai cost of living in 2025 is essential.
 From rent and DEWA bills to groceries and schooling, this guide breaks down what expats truly spend and how to budget smartly for life in the city.
+By the end, you’ll have a solid sense of what life in Dubai might cost and how to manage it with tools like QuickBooks or your preferred credit card for rewards and tracking.

 Dubai Rent Breakdown 2025: Key Housing Costs for Expats